iotaledger/iri/README.md

 `-p or --port define the API port (MANDATORY)`

-`-n specify the list of neighbors (MANDATORY) Please note: neighbors must be defined between ''`

 the following parameters are optional:

+`-n specify the list of neighbors Please note: neighbors must be defined between '' or "" depends on the Terminal`

 `-r or --receiver-port define the Transaction receiver port`